-- A fee simple estate; - A community land trust; - Vendee interest in a recorded contract-for-deed 5; - An approved tribal residential lease on tribal lands; - A Manufactured Home taxed as real property; - A Manufactured Home taxed as personal property and located in a Manufactured Home park; or - A Manufactured Home with an approved tribal residential lease located on tribal lands.
+- A fee simple estate; - A community land trust; - Vendee interest in a recorded contract-for-deed; - An approved tribal residential lease on tribal lands; - A Manufactured Home taxed as real property; - A Manufactured Home taxed as personal property and located in a Manufactured Home park; - A Manufactured Home with an approved tribal residential lease located on tribal lands.

-&lt;sup>5 Borrower must get prior approval from contract for deed vendor.
-Vendor will be required to sign the Mortgage as an Accommodation Party.
+In the case of a contract-for-deed, the Borrower(s) must get prior approval from contract for deed vendor.
+Vendor will be required to sign the Mortgage as an Accommodation Party